SkylerJohnson102020/reading-notes/read03.md

 - git stash apply - to find stashed files you haven't yet commited
 - git remote - to view shortnames
 - git remote -v - to view remote urls
+- touch - to create a file
+- rm - to remove files

 These are the most basic ones and should get you through the basics.
 You can always check into [Git Intro](https://blog.udemy.com/git-tutorial-a-comprehensive-guide/#1)